|Double Displacement||Reaction in which ions are exchanged between two reactants.|

 Reactions which produce energy are called exothermic reaction.
 On the other hand, reactions which absorb energy are called endothermic reaction.
 Most of the combination reactions are exothermic.
 Most of the decomposition reactions are endothermic.
 Respiration is a combination reaction in which energy is released.
 When quick lime (calcium oxide) is added to water, it combines to form calcium hydroxide and releases energy.
 Cooking involves chemical reactions which are endothermic as cooking is possible because of heating.

 Oxidation: Addition of oxygen or non-metallic element or removal of hydrogen or metallic element from a compound is known as oxidation.
 Elements or compounds in which oxygen or non-metallic element is added or hydrogen or metallic element is removed are called to be oxidized.
+So, oxidation can involve any of the following:

 Oxidizing agent: Compounds which can add oxygen or a non-metallic compound or remove hydrogen or metallic element are known as oxidizing agents.

 Reduction: Addition of hydrogen or metallic element or removal of oxygen or non-metallic element from a compound is called reduction.
 The compound or element which goes under reduction is called to be reduced.
+So, reduction can involve any of the following:

 Reducing agent: Compounds or elements which can cause reduction are called reducing agents.

 In a chemical reaction, both oxidation and reduction take place simultaneously and such reactions are also known as REDOX REACTIONS.
-In the word REDOX, ‘Red’ stands for reduction and ‘Ox’ stands for oxidation.
+In the word REDOX, Red stands for reduction and Ox stands for oxidation.

 Example: When iron reacts with air, it forms iron oxide (rust)